openxc/openxc-accessories/docs/index.rst

 The base board contains an Atmel SAMA5 (Cortex-A5) running embedded Linux.
 All accessory functions are coded in Python.
-Interfaces include SD card slot, Bluetooth Classic, Bluetooth Low Energy (a.k.a Bluetooth Smart), USB OTG.
-WiFi is currently being enabled.
+Interfaces include SD card slot, Bluetooth Classic, Bluetooth Low Energy (a.k.a Bluetooth Smart), USB OTG, and WiFi.
 A debug serial port is available.

 The first in the line of accessories is a 3G Modem to enable sharing of vehicle data directly with the cloud, OTA updates to the Modem configuration, and still allows use of the Enabler app.

+The second accessory is the V2X device.
+The OpenXC-V2X device can act as a modem, which connects to the VI device or a phone, and shares OpenXC data via WiFi or 802.11p (in RSU mode).

 Table of Contents
 -----------------